belindav8567/github-tutorial/README.md

 *`git commit -m "message"`
   * takes a snapshot of the current files that are on the stage, the messag eshould also state what has been edited on the file
 *`git status`
-*`git push`
+  * One helpful tool/command that shows current files which are commited *`git push`
+  * stores code into the cloud